A Lie algebraic pattern behind logarithmic CFTs: Introduction

+The decomposition \eqref{the decomposition} with Theorem \ref{main theorem of part 2} is regarded as the Schur-Weyl type duality for the multiplet principal W-algebras.
+In the non-simply laced case, in light of \cite{McR2}, the tensor category of $\mathbf{W}^k(\mathfrak{g})$-modules is expected to exhibit a symmetry governed by the Langlands dual Lie algebra ${}^L\mathfrak{g}$.

-Finally, let us discuss two directions of future works to which Theorem \ref{main theorem of part 1} points.
-The geometric representation theory of Feigin-Tipunin construction has similar aspects to the modular representation theory.
-Indeed, in our special cases, the strong condition in Lemma \ref{lemm: strong condition for our cases}\eqref{lemm: strong condition for non-super case} also appear in the Borel-Weil-Bott theorem for ${}^LG$ \cite[II.5]{Jan}.
-Ultimately, such a similarity should come from the \textbf{log Kazhdan-Lusztig correspondence} (e.g., \cite{FGST,FT,NT,MY,GN,CLR}), i.e., an expected categorical equivalence between a multiplet $W$-algebra and a ``quantum group".
-For example, in our case, $H^0(G\times_BV_{\sqrt{p}Q})$ is expected to correspond to the small quantum group $u_{\zeta}({}^L\g)$ at $\zeta=\frac{\pi i}{p}$. \footnote{On the other hand, our super case is expected to correspond to some small quantum group at $\zeta=\tfrac{2\pi i}{2m-1}$ (see \cite{AM1}).} Although it has already been proved \cite{GN} in the case $\g=\sll_2$, it seems necessary to develop the geometric method rather than algebraic methods for higher rank generalizations.
+Finally, let us discuss two directions to which Theorem \ref{main theorem of part 1} points.
+Our geometric representation theory of FT construction has similar aspects to the \textit{modular representation theory}.
+Indeed, in our special cases, the strong condition in Lemma \ref{lemm: strong condition for our cases}\eqref{lemm: strong condition for non-super case} also appears in the BWB theorem for ${}^LG$ \cite[II.5]{Jan}.
+Ultimately, such a similarity should come from the \textit{log Kazhdan--Lusztig correspondence} (e.g. \cite{FGST,FT,NT,MY,GN,CLR}): an expected categorical equivalence between a multiplet $W$-algebra and a \textit{small quantum group}.
+For example, in our case, $H^0(G\times_BV_{\sqrt{p}Q})$ is expected to correspond to the small quantum group $u_{\zeta}({}^L\g)$ at $\zeta=\frac{\pi i}{p}$.\footnote{On the other hand, our super case is expected to correspond to some small quantum group at $\zeta=\tfrac{2\pi i}{2m-1}$ (see \cite{AM1}).} Although the case $\mathfrak{g}=\mathfrak{sl}_2$ was already treated in \cite{GN}, it seems necessary to develop both our geometric methods and W-algebraic approaches for higher rank generalizations (see Remark \ref{Section4-Remark4.4}).